The Agafonov and Schnorr-Stimm theorems for probabilistic automata: Deterministic prediction for Bernoulli measures

 We can assume that the $\mu$-gambler only has one state on which it places a non-trivial bet.
 Indeed, define for every $q \in Q$ the $\mu$-gambler $\G^{[q]}=(Q,A,q_I,\delta,\gamma^{[q]})$ where $\gamma^{[q]}(q,a)=\gamma(q,a)$ for all~$a$ and $\gamma^{[q]}(q',a)=1$ for $q' \not = q$.
 That is, $\G^{[q]}$ is the gambler $\G$ where all states but state~$q$ are neutralized (no bet is placed while on them).
 By the multiplicative nature of the function $\capital$, we have for all~$n$:

-Thus if we can show that all quantities $\capital(\G^{[q]},X[0..n])$ are bounded, we are done.
-Let thus assume there is a state~$r$ that is the unique state on which $\G$ bets.
-If instead of $\G$ we consider the selector $\S=(Q,A,q_I,\delta,\{r\})$ with only $r$ as selecting state, we know by Agafonov's theorem for Bernoulli measures (Theorem~\ref{thm:agafonov-bernoulli}) that the subsequence $Y$ of $X$ selected by $\S$ is $\mu$-normal, hence in particular $\mu$-balanced.
+Thus if we can show that all quantities $\capital(\G^{[q]},X[0,n])$ are bounded, we are done.
+Let us assume that there is a state~$r$ that is the unique state on which $\G$ bets.
+If instead of $\G$ we consider the selector $\S=(Q,A,q_I,\delta,\{r\})$ with only~$r$ as the selecting state, we know by Agafonov's theorem for Bernoulli measures (Theorem~\ref{thm:agafonov-bernoulli}) that the subsequence $Y$ of $X$ selected by $\S$ is $\mu$-normal, hence in particular $\mu$-balanced.
 But this subsequence is precisely the values of $X$ on which $\G$ bets!

 We can further assume that $Y$ is infinite, otherwise it means that the run of $\G$ on~$X$ passes by~$r$ finitely often, hence $\G$ certainly cannot win as other states are not betting states.
-Now, suppose that at stage $n$ of the run on~$X$ the state~$r$ has been visited $k=k(n)$ times.
+Now, suppose that at the $n$-th step of the run on~$X$ the state~$r$ has been visited $k=k(n)$ times.
 We have

-But since $Y$ is $\mu$-normal we have, for every~$a$, $\nbocc(a,Y[0..k]) = \mu(a)k + o(k)$.
+But since $Y$ is $\mu$-normal we have, for every~$a$, $\nbocc(a,Y[0,k]) = \mu(a)k + o(k)$.
 Thus,

 or equivalently

 (here we assume that all values $\gamma(r,a)$ involved in the product are positive for if not then the capital falls to~$0$ and we are done).
 Since we have $\sum_{a \in A} \mu(a)=1$ ($\mu$ being a distribution), we can use the strict concavity of the function $\log$ on $(0,+\infty)$ to apply Jensen's inequality and get